eduardotrejo/Algorithms/Dijkstra/README.md

 #Dijkstra's Algorithm

-<p>The way this program was approach was following the format that the dijkstra's algorithm works. </p>
+<p>The way this program was approach was following the format that dijkstra's algorithm works. </p>
 <p>First you select the starting node and the program calculates the value of its neighbor and then from there it continues to do the same for the rest of the nodes but calculates if a better path exists adding the least cost to N’ until all nodes are in N’</p>

 <b>User:</b>